brampat/brampat.github.io/2019-09-26_Global_AppSec/Day_1.md

   * How to scan multiple projects (and how many)
   * How large can the codebase be?
   * How long does a scan take?
-  * Can it be paralel-ised
+  * Can it be parallelised
 * Results quality
   * Understanding results
     * Explanation